-Due to the potential danger of aerosol sprays, (hair spray, deodorant, breath spray, bug spray, sunscreen, etc.) they are forbidden on school property, at school events, extra-curricular activities, and on school busses.
-The use or possession of aerosol containers will result in an immediate consequence.
+Due to the potential danger of aerosol sprays, (hair spray, deodorant, breath spray, bug spray, sunscreen, etc.) they are forbidden on school property, at school events, extra-curricular activities, and on school buses.
+The use or possession of aerosol containers will result in immediate consequences.